Project-neuron/Coding-portfolio/index.md

 ### Project description
 A personal website that I am building as a portfolio piece.
-When finished it will be a node backend inside of an containerized instance of docker.
+Currently built the MVP with basic functionality.
-I hope to have it hosted on a cloud provider like AWS or digital ocean.
+Have it containerized and hosted available through the link above.
-I also want to build a build pipeline to automatically build test and deploy the website whenever I update it.
+Currently working on seperating the admin section from the site section adding a nosql database.
-Currently working on building the html pages before I move on to the node backend.
+Also a login feature as well as creating a design system for the website before refactoring the look of it.

 ### Project technologies
 ---